mattbierner/blog.mattbierner.com/_posts/2014-11-03-stupid-template-tricks-the-life-comonadic.md

 };
 ```

-Unbound helper functions that take a zipper are also helpful since they reduce the need using the `template` and `typename` keywords.
+Unbound helper functions that take a zipper are also helpful since they reduce the need for using the `template` and `typename` keywords.
 This makes the similarities between C++ templates and more traditional functional languages clearer.

 ``` cpp
 template <typename z>